 TTGCGCAGGCTCTATCTGCTC - Reverse

-was used to identify genomic DNA for sequencing of the gene (PIT 1).
+was used to amplify genomic DNA for sequencing of the gene (PIT 1).

-GEL Electrophoresis – Amplicon was viewed on a 20% (wt/vol) agarose gel dissolved in 0.5x Tris-borate buffer, stained with meastrosafe stain and visualized under blue light trans- illumination, New English BioGroup, USA.
+GEL Electrophoresis – Amplicon was viewed on a 20% (wt/vol) agarose gel dissolved in 0.5x Tris-borate buffer, stained with meastrosafe stain, and visualized under blue light trans- illumination, New English BioGroup, USA.

 Bioinformatic Analysis – Using the gene sequence, bioinformatic analysis was carried out to assess haplotype type, number, gene flow and genetic differentiation indices.